LucasJMO/E6Plus/classes/Rogue.md

 **Uncanny Dodge**: Starting at 4th level, a rogue can react to danger before her senses would normally allow her to do so.
 She retains her Dexterity bonus to AC (if any) even if she is caught flat-footed or struck by an invisible attacker.
 However, she still loses her Dexterity bonus to AC if immobilized.

+## Special Ability

-**Special Ability**: A rogue may select one of crippling strike, dark caster, defensive roll, hide in plain sight, improved evasion, opportunist, power slide, skill mastery, slippery mind, or bonus feat.
+A rogue may select one of crippling strike, dark caster, defensive roll, hide in plain sight, improved evasion, opportunist, power slide, skill mastery, slippery mind, or bonus feat.

 **Crippling Strike**: A successful sneak attack deals two points of strength damage or dex damage.
 This ability may be gained multiple times.